near-sandbox/near-localnet-orchestrator/docs/PARITY_LAYER1_LAYER2.md

 1. **Define the required system accounts/contracts list** (canonical list for our project).
 2. **Deploy/verify additional core contracts** beyond wNEAR/whitelist/poolv1:
-   - lockup, multisig, etc.
+   - lockup, multisig, etc. (only if we decide they’re required for our higher-layer workflows)
 3. **Add a helper-like service** for account creation and onboarding flows.
 4. **Add a wallet and explorer story** (even if dev-only / minimal).
-5. **Add indexer support** (or an alternative API surface) for apps that require historical queries.
+5. **Optionally add indexer support** (or an alternative API surface) for apps that require historical queries.